dilliram-code/Daily-Python-Practice/day10-decorator-generator-etc/readme.md

 - _ is used in loops or unpacking when the value is not important.
 - It improves readability and clearly shows intent.

+## ✅5.
+What is an Iterator?
+An **iterator** is an object that implements:
+- `__iter__()` → returns the iterator object itself.
+- `__next__()` → returns the next value from the sequence.
+  When no items are left, it raises a `StopIteration` exception.

+  **More explanation on Iterator**
+- An iterator in Python is an object that contains a countable number of elements that can be iterated upon.
+In simpler words, we can say that Iterators are objects that allow you to traverse through all the elements of a collection and return one element at a time.
+More specifically, we say that an iterator is an object that implements the iterator protocol.

+- Lists, tuples, dictionaries, strings and sets are all iterable objects.
+They are iterable containers that you can convert into an iterator.

+**‼Note:**
+- Note that every iterator is also an iterable, but not every iterable is an iterator.
+For example, a tuple is iterable, but it is not an iterator.
+An iterator can be created from an iterable by using the function iter().
+Thus, when we pass this tuple to an iter() function, we will get an iterator.